An equivalence between critical points for rank constraints versus low-rank factorizations: Convergence guarantees

-Conversely, \citet{liu2018between} also establish that this factor of $\kappa^2$ is sharp, i.e.~restricted optimality cannot be guaranteed relative to rank $r'>r/\kappa^2$.
+Conversely, \citet{liu2018between} also establish that this factor of $\kappa^2$ is sharp in general (on all low-rank matrices), i.e., restricted optimality cannot be guaranteed relative to rank $r'>r/\kappa^2$.
 Here we establish the analogous result for the factorized problem.
-For completeness, we state the two results together. \begin{theorem} For any parameters $\beta\geq \alpha >0$ and any rank $r' > r/\kappa^2$, there exists a function $\f:\R^{m\times n}\rightarrow \R$ satisfying $\alpha$-RSC~\eqnref{RSC} and $\beta$-RSM~\eqnref{RSM} with respect to the rank constraint $r$, such that: \begin{itemize} \item \citep{liu2018between} There exists a stationary point $X$ of PGD with step size $\eta = 1/\beta$, such that
+For completeness, we state the two results together. \begin{theorem} For any parameters $\beta\geq \alpha >0$ and any rank $r' > r/\kappa^2$, there exists a function $\f:\R^{m\times n}\rightarrow \R$ satisfying $\alpha$-RSC~\eqnref{RSC} and $\beta$-RSM~\eqnref{RSM} over $\R^{m\times n}_{\rank(r)}$, such that: \begin{itemize} \item \citep{liu2018between} There exists a fixed point $X$ of PGD with step size $\eta = 1/\beta$, such that

 \item There exists a second-order stationary point $(A,B)$ of the factorized problem, such that

 \end{itemize} \end{theorem} This result is proved in \appref{proofs}.
 Unlike the restricted optimality guarantee above (\thmref{restricted_opt_upperbd}), this converse result does not follow directly from \citet{liu2018between}'s work, and instead requires a new construction.